gravity-nip/gravity-nip.github.io/_pages/home.md

 permalink: /
 ---

 We are a research group in the [National Institute of Physics](http://www.nip.upd.edu.ph), [University of the Philippines, Diliman](http://www.upd.edu.ph).
 Founded in 2016, our overarching goal is to better understand gravity in all its facets, from Solar System scales to the vast reaches of the cosmos.
-We puzzle over questions in relativistic astrophysics, black hole physics, celestial dynamics, theoretical cosmology, and gravitational wave science. <!-- Anchored on core scientific values of <i>honesty</i>, <i>integrity</i>, <i> free expression</i>, <i>cooperation</i>, <i>curiosity</i> and <i>hard work</i>,--> Through these efforts, we hope to slowly build a strong home for gravity and astrophysics research in this beautiful part of the world.
+We puzzle over questions in relativistic astrophysics, black hole physics, celestial dynamics, theoretical cosmology, and gravitational wave science. <!-- Anchored on core scientific values of <i>honesty</i>, <i>integrity</i>, <i> free expression</i>, <i>cooperation</i>, <i>curiosity</i> and <i>hard work</i>,--> Through these efforts, we aim to build a strong foundation for gravity and astrophysics research in this beautiful part of the world.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >